 It’s important, however, to clean your kitchen sink constantly as it can clog and build up a nasty odour that can affect the health of the people living in your house.

 In general, avoid leaving things such as grease from food or cooking oil, soap scum, as well as food particles such as bones or tea leaves in your kitchen sink; they will clog it sooner or later.

 It is very convenient to dispose of oil or fats into the kitchen sink.
 However, you have to know that when the oil or fat cools down, it will turn into solid which will block your kitchen pipes.

 Homeowners who have garbage disposals in their sinks should also take preventive steps to avoid sink clogging.
 Problem materials such as fruit skin can still get stuck in your sink even when the garbage disposal is running.

-Use a vinegar ice cube wash for your garbage disposal every week
+Use a DIY vinegar ice cube wash for your garbage disposal every week

 Here are the steps that you need:

 - Fill an ice cube tray with vinegar instead of water.
 You may need to label it to avoid confusing your family members who may think that it is regular ice.